One Word

-"One Word" is a song by the English singer Kelly Osbourne, released as the first and only single from her second studio album, Sleeping in the Nothing (2005), in May 2005.
+"One Word" is a song by the English singer Kelly Osbourne, released as the only single from her second studio album, Sleeping in the Nothing (2005), on 9 May 2005.
 Unlike the pop-punk sound Osbourne sported in the past, "One Word" is a synth-pop song that showed Osbourne embracing dance music.
+The chorus melody samples the song "Fade to Grey" (1980) by British new wave pop band Visage.
 Charting in ten countries, the single debuted and peaked at number nine on the UK Singles Chart, and at number one on the UK Independent Singles Chart.
 To date it is Osbourne's last single release.

 Critical reception

 "One Word" received positive reviews from music critics, even some of Osbourne's harshest critics.
 On the track, Billboard said "she glides through the space-age number like she's the princess of the new wave dancefloor".
 Similarly, Malinda Lo said the track "eases you in with a spacey, synthesized intro" and "makes use of computer assistance in the best possible way".
 Brian Hiatt with Rolling Stone remarked, "Turns out her affectless vocals are better suited to...Eurythmics-biting synth-pop".
 While the single was not successful on the US Billboard Hot 100, it was highly successful on the US dance charts where it reached number one on three US dance charts.
 It was consistently played at nightclubs across the nation, due to a remix by acclaimed DJ Chris Cox.

 Slant Magazine ranked it as the fourth best single of 2005.